nrfconnect/ncs-zigbee/samples/light_switch/README.rst

 This sample supports the optional `Sleepy End Device behavior`_ and :ref:`zigbee_light_switch_sample_nus`.
 It also supports :ref:`lib_zigbee_fota` for nRF52840, nRF5340, nRF54L15, nRF54L10 and nRF54LM20 SoCs.
 Additionally, as a proof of concept, it supports the optional :ref:`zigbee_light_switch_sample_matter`, which lets the same firmware start as a Zigbee end device and migrate to a Matter device after Matter commissioning.
+This combined Matter build also enables :ref:`Touchlink <zigbee_commissioning_modes_touchlink>` initiator support, so it can commission a nearby Touchlink target without a Zigbee Coordinator on the network.
 See :ref:`zigbee_light_switch_activating_variants` for details about how to enable these variants.

 Requirements